 You can conduct an experiment to see what your soil’s water holding capacity is, using simple household items.
 First, collect a soil sample from your garden.
 You may want to collect several different samples, for comparison.
 [Just be sure to label everything clearly!]
 Each sample should be the same size - 1/2 cup should work well.
 Then, place a paper coffee filter in a funnel, and put your sample in the coffee filter.
 Place the funnel into a large cup.
 Next, very, very slowly, pour 2 cups of water into the soil.
 Be sure to move the stream around, wetting all of the soil.
 Wait five minutes.
 Then, measure the water that flowed through the soil, into the cup.
 The difference between what you started with (2 cups) and what you ended up with will tell you how much water that amount of soil can hold.

 Improving water holding capacity

 Too much water and too little water are both bad for plants.
+Nutrient loss, leaching, and water pollution are also part of the equation.
 Adding aged compost to your soil improves its water holding capacity, along with its structure, texture, and microbe biodiversity.
 As organic material decomposes, a wide variety of spaces, minerals, and plant nutrients become available, allowing roots to reach the food and water they need, without struggling in a pit of mud.